OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 If you're using your own [Workers](https://octopus.com/docs/infrastructure/workers), please check you have Azure CLI, Azure PowerShell, and Bicep installed.
 :::

-The script above uses the Bicep Zip file.
+The script above uses the Bicep ZIP file.
 Enter a deployment name so you can trace the history of the deployment.
 The script uses the PowerShell command to deploy the template file and pull in the variables you declared in Octopus.

 Just below the script box, navigate to the section **Referenced Package** and click **Add**.
 Select the ZIP file with your Bicep file.